bitstadium/HockeySDK-Cordova/README.md

 Initializes the HockeyApp plugin, and configures it with the appropriate app ID and user settings (e.g. should crash reports be automatically submitted).

-__Parameters__:
+#### Parameters

-* **successCallback** - Function that will be triggered when the initialization is successful.
+1. **successCallback** - `Function` that will be triggered when the initialization is successful.

-* **errorCallback** - Function that will be triggered when an error occurs trying to initialize the plugin.
+2. **errorCallback** - `Function` that will be triggered when an error occurs trying to initialize the plugin.

-* **appID** - The ID of the app as provided by the HockeyApp portal.
+3. **appID** - The ID of the app as provided by the HockeyApp portal.

-* **autoSend** - Specifies whether you would like crash reports to be automatically sent to the HockeyApp server when the end user restarts the app.
+4. **autoSend** - Specifies whether you would like crash reports to be automatically sent to the HockeyApp server when the end user restarts the app.
 Defaults to `false`.

-* **ignoreDefaultHandler** - Specifies whether you would like to display the standard dialog when the app is about to crash.
+5. **ignoreDefaultHandler** - Specifies whether you would like to display the standard dialog when the app is about to crash.
 This parameter is only relevant on Android, and therefore, you can set it to anything on iOS.
 Defaults to `false`.

-* **loginMode** - The mechanism to use in order to authenticate users.
+6. **loginMode** - The mechanism to use in order to authenticate users.
 Defaults to `hockeyapp.loginMode.ANONYMOUS`.
 The `hockeyapp.loginMode` enum provides the following available options:

     - `ANONYMOUS` - The end user isn't authenticated at all.